 Early Years Education Funding (EYEF)

 Smallville Nursery are in receipt of EYEF for 3- and 4-year olds.
 All 3- and 4-year olds are entitled to the Universal 15 funded hours during term time, this is available from the term following your child’s third birthday.
-We offer a very limited number of Free For Two spaces in exceptional circumstances, at the managers discretion.
+We only offer a very limited number of Free For Two spaces in exceptional circumstances, at the managers discretion.
 Guidance on how to access this support can be given by the setting manager on request.

 To access this funding, you need to complete a EYEF form and show your child’s birth certificate to the setting manager.